 Shaw obviously believes in fairness in the media, balanced coverage, equal numbers of debaters on both sides, and maybe angels though we haven’t fact-checked that.

 After all, if we let the discussion be biased by the 14 government studies that recommended Pro Rep, what would come next?
 Jumping to conclusions on climate change without further debate?

-So, out of deference to all those skeptics in the media, here we will admit and disclose the FPTP benefits.
+So, out of deference to all those skeptics in the media, here we humorously admitted and disclosed the benefits of FPTP (written in 2018):